bluecadet/bldr/README.md

   },
   // -------- END SEPERATE DEV/BUILD ENVIRORNMENT CONFIG -------- //

+  // -------------------- PROCESS CONFIG -------------------- //
+  processSettings: {

     // -------------------- BROWSERSYNC CONFIG -------------------- //
     browsersync: {
       disable: false, // set to true to prevent browsersync from instatiating in watch env.
 Default: true },

     // ---------------------- ESBUILD CONFIG --------------------- //
     esBuild: {
       plugins: [
         // Array of esbuild plugins to add (install in your root package.json)
         // if `esBuild.overridePlugins` is set to true, this array will replace the default bldr array.
         // if not, then these will be added after bldrs default plugin set.
 See Processing documentation below ],
       overridePlugins: false, // set to true to override default bldr plugins
       esBuild: require('esbuild'), // overrides bldr version of esbuild.
 Default: null },

     // ---------------------- ROLLUP CONFIG --------------------- //
     rollup: {
       useBabel: true, // set to false if babel should not be ran.
 Default: true
       useTerser: true,  // set to false if terser should not be ran.
 Default: true
       babelPluginOptions: {
         // see @rollup/plugin-babel options at https://github.com/rollup/plugins/tree/master/packages/babel#babelhelpers)
         // default: { babelHelpers: 'bundled' }
       },
       inputOptions: {
         // see rollups inputOptions object at https://rollupjs.org/guide/en/#inputoptions-object
         // `file` will automatically be added, so no need to add here
         // default: { external: [/@babel\/runtime/] }
       },
       inputPlugins: [
         // array of rollup input plugins.
         // if `rollup.overrideInputPlugins` is set to true, this array will replace the default bldr array.
         // if not, then these will be added after bldrs default input plugin set.
 See Processing documentation below ],
       overrideInputPlugins: false, // set to true to override default bldr plugins
       outputOptions: {
         // see rollups outputOptions object at https://rollupjs.org/guide/en/#outputoptions-object
         // `file` will automatically be added, so no need to add here },
       outputPlugins: [
         // array of rollup output plugins.
         // if `rollup.overrideOutputPlugins` is set to true, this array will replace the default bldr array.
         // if not, then these will be added after bldrs default plugin set.
 See Processing documentation below ],
       overrideOutputPlugins: false, // set to true to override default bldr plugins
       rollup: require('rollup') // if you wish to use a specific version of rollup, you can require it here.
 Default: null }

+    // ---------------------- SASS CONFIG --------------------- //
+    sass: {
+      sassProcessor: null, // defaults to node sass.
+You can require [dart-sass](https://www.npmjs.com/package/sass) here if preferred
+      importer: null,      // defaults to [node-sass-magic-importer](https://www.npmjs.com/package/node-sass-magic-importer)
+      importerOpts: {},    // options for the importer, defaults to empty object },
+  }
 }
 ```